Virginia's 4th Senate district

 Virginia's 4th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Ryan McDougle since his victory in a 2006 special election.
+It has been represented by Republican David R. Suetterlein since 2024.

 Geography

-District 4 stretches from just outside Fredericksburg to the Chesapeake Bay, including all of the Northern Neck and parts of the Middle Peninsula.
-It covers all of Caroline, Essex, Middlesex, Lancaster, Northumberland, and Richmond Counties, as well as parts of Hanover, King George, Spotsylvania, and Westmoreland Counties.
+District 4 is located in southwestern Virginia, including portions of the counties of Montgomery and Roanoke.
+The independent cities that are part of District 4 include Roanoke and Salem.

-The district overlaps with Virginia's 1st and 7th congressional districts, and with the 54th, 55th, 97th, 98th, and 99th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 6th and 9th congressional districts, and with the 38th, 39th, 40th, 41st, and 42nd districts of the Virginia House of Delegates.